duhrer/fluid-lint-all/README.md

 The configuration of this package is very different, as this package does not use Grunt or any conventions inherited from Grunt.
 You will need to create a new configuration file using the above guide.

+This package mitigates the problems we had previously with dependency resolution.
+When migrating away from `fluid-grunt-lint-all`, you should be able to remove all `Grunt` dependencies as well as ESLint plugin dependencies.